 Can I use ChargePoint without a ChargePoint station nearby?

 Potentially, yes—if roaming partners are available in your region.
-ChargePoint explicitly promotes roaming agreements and lists partner-network charging as a feature of the app.
+ChargePoint promotes roaming agreements and partner-network charging as a feature of the app.